PabloOyarzo/ivr/README.md

 Command line tool to calculate Ohm's Law values

 ## Why?
+Just to test my bash scripting capabilities.
-Just to calculate Ohm's Law values for resistances using Voltage and Current values
+I thought that calculating Ohm's Law for resistances using Voltage and Current values would be a good start.

 ## How to use it?
 ```